sencativ/dbt_playground/README.md

 # DBT Playground

+Updated by Mochamad Reza Rahadi

 ## Introduction

 This is a DBT playground for learning purposes where we can experiment with various SQL queries and DBT models.
 In this repository, I have created five dimension tables and one fact table for a star schema.
-All the queries used to create the tables, as well as the analysis queries using the star schema to find the top-selling categories by each state in India, are documented in the results folder.
+ERD Diagram and All of the queries used to create the tables, as well as the analysis queries using the star schema to find the top-selling categories by each state in India, are documented in the results folder.

 ## BigQuery Setup